HalimL/gate-eclipse-plugin/README.md

 The plugin can also be run locally in your development environment by following the steps below:

 * Download [Eclipse Plug-in Development Environment (PDE)](http://www.eclipse.org/pde/)
-* "File" > "Import..."
+* "File" > "Open Projects from File System..."
-* "General" > "Existing Projects into Workspace"
+* Select the downloaded ‘gate-eclipse-plugin‘ in the file system and import the project by clicking on Finish
-* "Browse..." and choose the project's root
+* Run the plug-in as an Eclipse Application